 From Padum, we cross the newly developed Shingo La Pass (approx. 5,100 m) into the Lahaul region before pushing further into the high-altitude plains of the Changthang.
 At the salt lake Tso Kar, we experience the vast openness of the Tibetan Plateau, home to rare wildlife and nomadic cultures.

-A central highlight of the journey is the expedition day to Umling La—at over 5,800 meters currently considered the highest motorable road in the world.
+A central highlight of the journey is the expedition day to Umling La—at almost 5,800 meters currently considered the highest motorable road in the world.
 Near the frontier with the Tibetan Plateau, we ride through stark, almost otherworldly terrain.
 Subject to permits and road conditions, there may also be the opportunity to extend the route toward the even more remote Mig La—a rarely visited and higher frontier pass in the far southeast of Ladakh.

 Via remote border roads, we eventually reach the deep-blue waters of Pangong Lake at 4,225 meters, before continuing into the desert-like Nubra Valley.
 The journey concludes with the ride back to Leh over the legendary Khardung La Pass, once widely promoted as the “highest motorable pass in the world.”